Same Content, Different Rating

 - In the UK, Futurama is usually given a PG or 12 rating, depending on content (mostly the sex, violence, and Bender's criminal behavior is the deciding factor on which direction the ratings scale will tip), but the episode "Leela's Homeworld" (where Leela finds out that she's a mutant who was sent to live on the surface and that her parents are alive) was given a U rating, despite no edits made to the content (and it did have some risque parts in it, like Fry and Leela's conversation about spankings and Leela freaking out over the mutants allegedly killing her parents and getting ready to shoot them).

-- Time Squad carried a TV-Y7 rating back when it aired on television (despite having enough sexual innuendo and homoerotic subtext to fit snugly into a TV-PG show).
+- Time Squad carried a TV-Y7 rating back when it aired on television (despite having enough sexual innuendo and homoerotic subtext to fit snugly into a low-to-mid-level TV-PG show).
 When Cartoon Network showed episodes of the show online (and clips of the show) for their 20th anniversary in October 2012, the clips were finally given the rating most people in the show's Periphery Demographic thought it deserved in the first place (TV-PG).